 You must use a pencil on the answer page for multiple-choice questions.
 There will be instructions on how to shade the boxes to show your answers.

-The multiple-choice section consists of groups of questions or units.
+This section consists of groups of questions or units.
 Each unit will offer one or more pieces of information and a number of questions about that information.